What |

 Towels, blankets, flat sheets, pillowcases, face washers |

-If towels, blankets, sheets etc are in excellent condition, try also op shops, The Avalon Centre, Eastern Emergency Relief Network or Donate Direct Otherwise: |
+If towels, blankets, sheets etc are in excellent condition, try West Welcome Wagon, Eastern Emergency Relief Network , The Avalon Centre, Donate Direct, or op shops Otherwise (i.e. if not in excellent condition): |

 RSPCA uses these for bedding and other requirements for animals in their care. |